The Vatican is the smallest independent state in the world and residence of the spiritual leadership of the Roman Catholic Church.

 He preached dialogue and reconciliation between former political opponents and religions.
 During a visit to Israel - the first by a Pope - John Paul expressed sorrow for the history of anti-Semitism in the Catholic Church.

 He also sought to heal rifts with other Christian churches.
 Some of these moves were successful, others less so.

-Critics within and without the Catholic Church said Vatican social policy was out-of-step with modern reality.
+But critics within and without the Catholic Church said Vatican social policy was out-of-step with modern reality.

-The Vatican City packs imposing buildings into its small area.
+The Vatican City itself packs many imposing buildings into its small area.
 These include St Peter's Basilica.
 Completed in the early 17th century, the domed edifice is a pilgrimage site.
 The Vatican Museums and Art Galleries house the priceless art collections of the popes.

 On a more profane level, the Vatican has moved to meet international demands for more financial transparency following an investigation in 2010 into the Vatican Bank over violations of money-laundering rules.

 It put in place laws that aimed to bring the Vatican Bank into line with international standards on transparency, prevention of terrorism, counterfeiting and fraud, but Bank chief Ettore Gotti Tedeschi nonetheless had to step down in 2012 for dereliction of duty.
 In 2013 Pope Francis ordered a new commission of inquiry into the Bank.